 Today is Public Health Thank You Day!
 We appreciate the efforts of the public health workforce to enhance health and well-being and sustain healthy communities nationwide and globally through research, disease prevention, emergency preparedness, and more.
 Thank you for the work you do! #PHTYD #PublicHealthHeroes

 Give your hero a thank you certificate!
 Download an editable certificate template.

-Download Public Health Thank You Day banners to share on social media:
+Download Public Health Thank You Day banners to share on social media here!

 This Thanksgiving week, let’s thank our <INSERT NAME OF STATE/CITY> public health professionals who are committed to overcoming challenges and finding solutions to protect the health of all Americans.
-They dedicate their time and energy to combat disease outbreaks such as the Zika virus and other health threats.
+They dedicate their time and energy to combat public health crises such as the opioid epidemic and other health threats.
 These heroes keep our children safe from infectious disease by developing and disseminating vaccines, promote mental health for our veterans and community, and help prevent injuries, among many other efforts!

-Along with Research!America, a non-profit alliance representing 125 million Americans, <YOUR ORGANIZATION NAME> will mark Monday, November 21, as Public Health Thank You Day and salute our public health heroes by <INSERT EXAMPLES.>
+Along with Research!America, an alliance that advocates for science, discovery, and innovation to achieve better health for all, <YOUR ORGANIZATION NAME> will mark Monday, November 25, as Public Health Thank You Day and salute our public health heroes by <INSERT EXAMPLES.>

 To learn more, please visit publichealththankyouday.org.

 Tailor the press release to your state or public health organization.
 Download the template in an editable Word document.